MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/nativefunctions.md

 The output will look like: `This is input.This is input.`

 This might seem like a lot of extra work to simply get native C# code to work within a C# codebase itself, but that's not really the point.
 The magic is in how you can easily call a native function from a semantic function.
-It's cool!

 ## Calling a native function from a semantic function